fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/README.md

 # WM-811K_semiconductor_wafer_map_pattern_classified
 <h3 id="Introduction"> Data Introduction </h3>

-WM-811K is a semiconductor data sets which you can download from [Kaggle](https://www.kaggle.com/qingyi/wm811k-wafer-map) or [here](http://mirlab.org/dataSet/public/)

-In semiconductor, there are many process issue and wafer map's pattern from CP Yield、WAT(Wafer Acceptance Test) and Particle can help the engineers find some clue.

-But there is a big problem that how to classified the wafer map pattern into serveral groups without manual action.
-There are many papers to survey this problem, and here I will show the result of applying deep learning.

-Threre are 811457 images in the data but only 172950 images with manual label (totally 9 labels : 0、1、2、3、4、5、6、7、8).
-<br>From 172950 images, label:8 (none pattern) occupied 85.2%.
+The WM-811K semiconductor data sets can be downloaded from [Kaggle](https://www.kaggle.com/qingyi/wm811k-wafer-map) or [here](http://mirlab.org/dataSet/public/).
+In the semiconductor industry, engineers rely on wafer map patterns from CP Yield, WAT (Wafer Acceptance Test), and Particle to identify process issues.
+However, classifying these wafer map patterns into groups without manual intervention is a major challenge.
+Many papers have investigated this problem, and I will present the results of using deep learning to address it.

+The dataset contains 811,457 images, but only 172,950 images have manual labels, comprising a total of nine labels: 0, 1, 2, 3, 4, 5, 6, 7, and 8.
+Among these images, label 8 (representing no pattern) accounts for 85.2% of the total.

 ![images](https://github.com/fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/blob/master/images/none_patterns.png)